anthonychiuhy/Neural-Net-for-MNIST/README.md

 The number of layers of the neural network in this script could be easily modified by redefining the layerdims variable.

-The full set of training and testing hand written digits data from MNIST must be present for the Python script to run.
+The full set of training and testing hand written digits data from the MNIST dataset (uncompressed) must be present for the Python script to run.

-Download MNIST hand written digits data here: http://yann.lecun.com/exdb/mnist/
+Download the MNIST hand written digits dataset (compressed) here: http://yann.lecun.com/exdb/mnist/